Skip to content

 Lake Como is one of the most prominent Italian lakes, given the reputation it has earned itself since Roman times.
 This splendid lake lies in the Lombardy region in Northern Italy, featuring a beautiful backdrop of large mountains spanning along the shimmering waters.
 Lake Como is deemed a glacial lake, the third largest Italian lake with great depth that allows for swimming.

-During the Roman times, affluent and wealthy figures used to take homes around this beautiful lake.
-It became somehow synonymous with the aristocracy.
+During Roman times, affluent and wealthy figures used to take homes around this beautiful lake, which became synonymous with the aristocracy.
 Lake Como welcomes visitors to stay in the surrounding hotels and enjoy its crystal-clear waters.
-You can go on exciting boat trips, dip into the waters, or hike nearby with a picturesque view.
+You can go on exciting boat trips, dip into the waters, or hike nearby for a picturesque view.

 2. Lake Garda (Lago di Garda) – Veneto Region